 Freedom to create your day

 You are the boss at home.
-This is your chance to be a motivating yet forgiving boss that expects wonderful things from their one and only worker – YOU!
+This is your chance to be a motivating yet forgiving boss that expects beautiful things from their one and only worker – YOU!
 No longer are you held to someone else’s idea of a productive day.
-You know yourself and what works for your family, and you have the final word on it.
+You know yourself and what works for your family, and you have the final word.

 Learn money management skills